Andrewmat/testing-hooks/README.md

 ## So... where is the hook?

-Inside the `/src/hooks` there are multiple hooks that I developed.
-I'm avoiding using external package dependencies, and focusing only on the original React resources for now
+I published into the `@andrewmat/hooks`.
+I'm avoiding using external package dependencies, and focusing only on the original React resources for now.

 ### useToggle